- Computing Facilities

 Q. Whom should I contact if I have any other questions about financial aid?

-A. You first should contact your financial aid counselor by calling the UK Office of Student Financial Aid.
-Your counselor is assigned to you alphabetically by your last name, and the list of counselors is available here.
-If your assigned counselor is unable to assist you, you may contact the Admissions Office at: email@example.com or call 859.218.1699, and we will try to assist you.
+A. You first should contact the UK student financial aid office.
+Contact information can be found here: https://www.uky.edu/financialaid/contactus.
+If they are unable to assist you, you may contact the Admissions Office at email@example.com or call 859.218.1699, and we will try to help.

 Q. What health insurance options are available for UK Rosenberg Law students?